Mabie in Randolph County, West Virginia — The American South (Appalachia)

 The earthworks in front of this sign were originally several feet higher.
 Please help protect the earthworks by not walking or standing on them.

 Location.
 38° 52.23′ N, 79° 57.296′ W. Marker is in Mabie, West Virginia, in Randolph County.
 Marker is on Rich Mountain Road / Files Creek Road (County Route 37/8), on the right when traveling west.
+Located in the Rich Mountain Battlefield's Camp Garnett section.
 Touch for map.
-Located in the Rich Mountain Battlefield's Camp Garnett section.
 Marker is in this post office area: Mabie WV 26278, United States of America.
+Touch for directions.

 More about this marker.
 On the left is a portrait of Lt.
 Col. John Pegram who commanded the Southern forces at Camp Garnett.
 His blunders resulted in surrender and the loss of Western Virginia by the Confederacy.
 In the center of the marker is a profile view of a typical earthwork defense used in the Civil War.

 Also see . . .
 Camp Garnett.
 Additional illustrations of the camp from the Rich Mountain Battlefield Association web site.
 (Submitted on October 25, 2009, by Craig Swain of Leesburg, Virginia.)

 Credits.
 This page was last revised on July 18, 2018.
 It was originally submitted on October 25, 2009, by Craig Swain of Leesburg, Virginia.
 This page has been viewed 815 times since then and 20 times this year.
 Photos: 1, 2, 3, 4. submitted on October 25, 2009, by Craig Swain of Leesburg, Virginia.